-Mrs. Boyajian, one of Parth's teachers at Talented program, is one of the people who motivated and inspired Parth to do well in school.
+Mrs. Boyajian, one of Parth's teachers at Hurfville Elementary School was especially proud.
+Boyajian, a teacher in the Gifted and Talented program, is one of the people who motivated and inspired Parth to do well in school.
+She and Parth have a special relationship and she was overjoyed to hear of his success.